-Few side effectsrTMS has shown very few negative side effects or safety risks.
-Only 10-30% of patients experience some discomfort caused from facial muscle twitching or headaches.
-However, there is a risk that rTMS can cause a seizure, especially in patients who have diagnosed epilepsy.
-So, proper screening should be done before participating in rTMS.
+rTMS has shown very few negative side effects or safety risks.
+Only 10-30% of patients experience some discomfort such as headaches.
+However, there is a very small risk (less than 1:10,000) that rTMS can cause a seizure.
+So, proper screening should be done before receiving rTMS.

 - Anderson, B., Mishory, A., Nahas, Z., Borckardt, J. J., Yamanaka, K., Rastogi, K., & George, M. S. (2006).
 Tolerability and safety of high daily doses of repetitive transcranial magnetic stimulation in healthy young men.
 The Journal of ECT, 22(1), 49-53.